 Now, if you’ve got your ID quantum-ready with a secure tunnel going into enterprise, then you start thinking about your messaging solution, your collaboration tools, your others.
 Then you can start upgrading them one by one.
 This quantum migration will not happen overnight.
 I was talking to a very top cryptographer a few months ago.
 He thought it would take 10 years to do.
 This is why a lot of the consulting firms have been regearing and retraining their consultants to become quantum-migration consultants, because there are already frameworks available from SE, from ERISA, from ENISA, from some of the other bodies.
 You can follow that kind of framework to start doing your inventory audit, and then you can see which is the most suitable PQC for that.

 Yes.
 You could see this approach being used everywhere that you’re not even seeing regularly.
 For example, web services, whatever information is being sent on the back end over an API, that’s pretty juicy.
 That XML is usually a pretty juicy target.
 It does have a lot of critical data being sent that way.
 Can you quickly have tunnels there and all other place in the enterprise?
-It’s funny: With this remote approach we’re all doing to work right now still, or hybrid, at least, in some ways, if they would implement something like your VPN, that organization would probably be more post-quantum-secure than any other, because everything is from home quantum-secure to something rather than inside this building where no one even knows what’s happening.
+It’s funny: With this remote approach we’re all doing to work right now still, or hybrid, at least, in some ways, if they would implement something like your VPN, that organisation would probably be more post-quantum-secure than any other, because everything is from home quantum-secure to something rather than inside this building where no one even knows what’s happening.

 Yes.
 Let me just throw something into the pot, because VPN will give you a very secure tunnel, but now the industry trend is to say, “Maybe we should do SASE or ZTNA” and all these.
 It’s more ID-related.
 Then, surely, you must be thinking about to make your ID module quantum-ready as well, because otherwise, it’s not going to work long-term.
 So, it’s horses with courses, and see whether you can link them together depending on the customer requirement.